-While the A5 Lux is recommended for 8+, if you have a tall or athletic 7-year-old, the A5 may be a better choice as they will soon appreciate the more grown-up-kid sizing of the A5 Lux.
+While the Razor A5 Lux Scooter is recommended for 8+, if you have a tall or athletic 7-year-old, the A5 may be a better choice as they will soon appreciate the more grown-up-kid sizing of the A5 Lux.

-From a kid’s sizing perspective, the biggest difference between the two scooters is the handlebar height and width.
+From a kid’s sizing perspective, the biggest difference between the two kick scooters is the handlebar height and width.

 With a handlebar stem that easily adjusts in height from 23″ – 32″ from the floor, the A2 is able to accommodate very young and small riders.
 The much larger A5 Lux’s handlebar stem adjusts from 29″ – 38″.
 I’m a 5’10 adult and could still comfortably ride the A5.

 The narrow width of the handlebars on the A2 (11.5″) is appropriate for young riders, but becomes increasingly awkward as riders get older.
 The A5, with a 17″ wide handlebar, is more comfortable and natural for older kids.
 It also produces smoother steering as more narrow handlebars are subject to twitching and jerking with small movements.

 The A5 lux weighs 8.6 lbs, which is easily manageable for riders 8+.
 At 5.6 lbs., the A2 is lightweight and slightly easier for little riders to manuver.